Tomas del Rosario College

-Tomas del Rosario College is a private college in the Philippines.
+Tomas del Rosario College is a private college in Balanga, Bataan, Philippines.

 It was formerly known as Tomas del Rosario Academy.
 It became a college in 1994.
 Students from this school are called "del Rosarians".

 Tomas del Rosario College is the only PACU-COA level II accredited private school in Bataan.
 It currently offers courses in the field of nursing, accounting, management, marketing, banking, education, and computer science.

 Location

 The college is located along Capitol Drive in Barangay San Jose, Balanga, Bataan.